Twenty+ Surprising Chinese Language Facts

 Want to learn to speak, read, and write Chinese?
 These are the resources I’d use today to learn Chinese (Mandarin) from scratch if I were starting again.

-Chinese speakers have four main names for Mandarin
+Chinese speakers have (at least) FOUR main names for “Mandarin”

 So if you ask “Do you speak Chinese” in Chinese, you have to be more precise.